 A. Students in Kindergarten may have a few minutes of homework once or twice a week, generally practicing printing or doing some C-rod work.
-Generally first grade will have 10-15 minutes per day, second grade 15-30 minutes per day, third grade 30-45 minutes per day and fourth grade 30-60 minutes per day.
+Generally, first grade has 10-15 minutes per day; second grade 15-30 minutes per day; third grade 30-45 minutes per day; and fourth grade 30-60 minutes per day.

 Q. What role can I play in my child’s school day?

 A. The involvement of parents in the daily life of Lower School is expected and welcomed.
-Each teacher and grade level will have different ways in which parents can participate in the classroom.
+Each teacher and grade level has different ways in which parents can participate in the classroom.
 Assisting with field trips, helping with class parties and special events, listening to students read, and helping with special projects and activities are a few ways that parents become involved in the classroom.
-In addition, parent volunteers help in the library, cafeteria, with morning arrival and a wide variety of special events sponsored by the Parent Association.
+In addition, parent volunteers help in the library, cafeteria, with morning arrival, and with a wide variety of special events sponsored by the Parent Association.

 Q. What are the before and after school options for my child?

-A. EDC (Extended Day Care) is available from 7-8 a.m. and 3-6 p.m.
+A. EDC (Extended Day Care) is available from 7:00-8:00 a.m. and 3:00-6:00 p.m.
 (5:30 on Fridays).
 In addition, there are a wide variety of Enrichment classes available.
-A few examples are Chess Club, Dance Club, Lego Club, Science Club, Computer Club, Drama, 3-D Puzzles, Cooking, Ceramics, Scrapbooking and Karate.
-These classes are offered for five-six week sessions throughout the year.
+A few examples are Chess Club, Dance Club, Lego Club, Science Club, Computer Club, Drama, 3-D Puzzles, Cooking, Ceramics, Scrapbooking, and Karate.
+These classes are offered for five or six week sessions throughout the year.
 There is a fee for each class.

 Q. What is the dress code in Lower School?

-A. All students in Kindergarten Prep-Grade 4 wear navy pants, skirts or shorts, and their choice of several colors of tops.
+A. All students in Grades KP-4 wear navy pants, skirts or shorts, and their choice of several colors of tops.
 All shirts must have collars, be tucked in and follow the standard set by the Land’s End School Uniform Catalogue (however clothing may be purchased from a variety of stores).
 All students wear navy bottoms and white tops on Wednesdays and for field trips and special performances.
-A complete description of the uniform policy can be found in the Lower School Parent/Student Handbook and in the Parents section of the Web site.
+A complete description of the uniform policy can be found here in the Lower School Parent/Student Handbook and in the Parents & Students section of the website.

 Q. How are students graded?

 A. Students in Lower School do not receive letter grades.
 Four times per year students receive progress reports from their teachers, consisting of a checklist of skills accomplished and a written narrative describing student progress.
-Checklists will state “meets expectations,” “exceeds expectations,” or “improvement needed” as a method of informing parents of their children’s progress.
+Checklists use a scale of “meets expectations,” “exceeds expectations,” or “improvement needed,” as a method of informing parents of their children’s progress.